-The following was done to identify the maximum oxygen consumption (VO2 max) in the studied rats: The treadmill was initially calibrated to a speed of 0.3 km/h.
+In order to identify the maximum oxygen consumption (VO2 max) in the studied rats, it was done as follows: The treadmill was initially calibrated to a speed of 0.3 km/h.
 Then, every 3 minutes, the velocity was raised by 0.3 km/h until the rat could run at the same speed for at least 1.3 minutes and could not continue at a higher speed.
 VO2 max value was then used in the moderate-intensity exercise program.
-The exercise protocol in this study was a type of forced exercise using a treadmill (Azma Technik Co., Iran).
-The animals exercised with an intensity of approximately 60% VO2 max for three weeks, 6 days a week, and 30 minutes daily.
-After each week, the animals were tested for maximal effort to determine VO2max for the intensity of the following week's exercise program (Belotto et al., 2010).
+The exercise protocol in this study was a type of forced exercise using a treadmill (Azma Technik Co., Iran) where the animals exercised with an intensity of approximately 60% VO2 max for three weeks, 6 days a week, and 30 minutes each day.
+At the conclusion of each week, animals were tested for maximal effort to determine VO2max for the intensity of the following week's exercise program (Belotto et al., 2010).